MicrosoftDocs/win32/desktop-src/winmsg/gesture-visualization.md

 ---
-Description: 'The following constants are used by applications or UI frameworks to identify how UI feedback is processed when one of the listed gestures is detected.' ms.assetid: '76D3DFF4-7BB2-49A9-8251-0B5D9376B649'
+Description: The following constants are used by applications or UI frameworks to identify how UI feedback is processed when one of the listed gestures is detected. ms.assetid: 76D3DFF4-7BB2-49A9-8251-0B5D9376B649
 title: Gesture Visualization
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Gesture Visualization